conoro/hugo.conoroneill.com/content/post/sir-clive-sinclair-rip-my-hero.md

 ![48k](/images/2021/09/48k.jpg)

 And as I said above, my life changed forever.
 I'm not sure I buy into the idea that the "you would have gone down this route anyway whether via Commodore or Acorn or Oric or Dragon or Amstrad".
-I'm not so sure.
+Price was critical and it was always Sir Clive's best and worst motivation. £99 was manageable whereas even the Commodore 64 was out of reach.
 And one of the big differences between Speccies and the others was how easy/cheap it was to build your own electronics for them.
 Which eventually resulted in me doing Electronic Engineering rather than Computer Science.

 ![Hey Hey 16k](/images/2021/09/hey_hey_16k.png)